- If a crown is damaged, you may need medical attention. Your options include recementing the crown, replacing the crown, or placing a dental implant.

 Symptoms of a broken dental crown

-Usually, you feel a broken crown with your tongue.
-Depending on its location, you may also be able to see the damage such as cracks.
+In general, you can feel a broken crown with your tongue.
+Depending on its location, you may also be able to see the damage, such as cracks.

 Causes of a broken dental crown